overflowsu/Counter-Strike-2/README.md

-# OverFlow v0.01 for Counter-Strike 2
+# OverFlow v0.02 for Counter-Strike 2
 This program is designed to perform multiple *heats on the CS2 game.<br>
 The program will be updated regularly when the game is updated.
 New features will come with each update!

 ## Features
-- A Basic ESP
+- ESP (Box, Name)
+- Anti Flash

 ## Compiling Source
 - Release, x64